platformbuilds/mirador-core/README.md

 ```

 Placeholders indicate no definition has been provided yet and reference the schema APIs to create one.

+Schema Tags format
+- All schema APIs now use flat arrays of strings for `tags` (not key/value maps).
+- Request bodies: supply `tags` as an array of strings, e.g. `["domain:web", "owner:platform"]`.
+- Bulk CSV: the `tags_json` column must contain a JSON array of strings.

 ## Vulnerability Scanning